Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Bella feel more soft or more supportive?

 It lands in the middle: a soft first contact, followed by noticeable support.
-I felt buoyancy instead of a slow “sink,” which helped during long movie sessions.
+In our testing, the seat had buoyancy instead of a slow sink, which helped during longer movie sessions.

 Is the seat depth comfortable for shorter or taller people?

-The 22" seat depth is a medium fit for many.
-Mia could settle in comfortably, but she preferred a small pillow when she wanted a fully relaxed back position.
+The 22" seat depth is a medium fit for many people.
+Mia could settle in comfortably, but she preferred a small pillow when she wanted a more relaxed back position.

 How does it do for long TV nights?

-For me, the best posture was a slight recline with consistent back support.
-Marcus liked the support, but warmth built up faster than on breathable fabric.
+The best posture for us was a slight recline with steady back support.
+Marcus liked the support, but warmth built up faster than it would on a more breathable fabric sofa.

 Is it easy to keep looking clean day to day?